kvysotskyi/go-iap-mac/README.md

 - Verify the VM has RDP enabled (Windows) or xrdp installed (Linux)
 - Check that port 3389 is listening on the VM

+## FAQ

+### Is there an official Google IAP Desktop for macOS?
+No. Google provides IAP Desktop only for Windows. macOS users must use CLI or third-party tools.

+### How can I use Google Cloud IAP on macOS?
+You can use `gcloud iap tunnel` (CLI) or a native macOS client like go-iap-mac.

+### Is this an IAP Desktop alternative for Mac?
+Yes.
+This project provides a native macOS UI for managing IAP SSH/RDP connections.

+### Does this replace gcloud?
+No. It uses gcloud under the hood and simplifies daily usage.

 ---